paulrobertlloyd/paulrobertlloyd-v3/source/styleguide/_pages/01-index.markdown

 layout: page
 title: Style guide
 series: Style guide
+excerpt: A guide to the mark-up styles and patterns used throughout the site.
 permalink: /styleguide/
 ---
 This site has long featured a style guide (or more precisely, pattern library), though it has rarely documented the full extend of the patterns utilised.

-These are grouped by implementation method, which can be described as follows:
+This guide documents the vast majority of patterns used, grouped by their method of implementation:

 [Scopes](scopes)
 : Areas of user-generated content, with HTML that has come from a CMS.